-Freelance Solicitors Professional Indemnity Insurance – Market Overview
+Freelance Solicitors Professional Indemnity Insurance Market Overview

 Since the SRA rule changes in late 2019, a new route for self-employed solicitors was introduced under the title of Freelance Solicitor.
-This allows solicitors to practise on their own account without needing to set up a traditional law firm, provided certain criteria are met.
+This allows solicitors to practice on their own account without needing to set up a traditional law firm, provided certain criteria are met.

 At the same time, the professional indemnity (PI) insurance market was facing significant challenges.
-A thematic review by Lloyd’s of London—which has historically provided much of the capacity for solicitor PI insurance—revealed approximately £347 million in losses across the legal sector over the five years to 2019, with around two-thirds of those losses relating to PI insurance.
+A thematic review by Lloyd’s of London—which has historically provided much of the capacity for solicitor PI insurance—reported approximately £347 million in losses across the legal sector over the five years to 2019, with around two-thirds of those losses relating to PI insurance.
+As a result, several insurers withdrew from the solicitors’ PI market, creating a shortage of available cover and a difficult landscape for both new and existing practices.
+The pandemic in 2020 further limited new entrants to the market, especially for newer freelance models.

 How We Can Help